UoB-COMSM0110/2024-group-3/docs/report/design.md

 ### Consumables

 Consumables are implemented as an aggregation of 1 or more grid cells.
-The current version of the game includes two subclasses **Food** and **Powerup**.
-These are abstract and are realised in concrete implementations **Melon**, **Banana**, **Apple**, and **VenomRefiller**.
-This layered abstraction beginning at 'GridCell' has allowed for incremental development due to the independence of objects.
+The current version of the game includes two subclasses `Food` and `Powerup`.
+These are abstract and are realised in concrete implementations `Melon`, `BananA`, `Apple`, and `VenomRefiller`.
+This layered abstraction beginning at `GridCell` has allowed for incremental development due to the independence of objects.
 In addition, the structures and architecture is designed for the quick development of features that can inherit large parts of existing code, thus reducing the code required to add new features.
-If an additional powerup were to be added it would piggy back off the existing structures by directly inheriting from 'PowerUp'.
+If an additional powerup were to be added it would piggy back off the existing structures by directly inheriting from `PowerUp`.

 ### Abstract Snake

 The abstract class is the parent class for the snakes in the game.
-It's similar to the previously discussed classes because 'snake' is also an aggregation of 'SnakeCells' (which is a child of 'GridCell').
-The dynamic mechanic is implemented by removing one cell and adding another (assuming the snake hasn't eaten food and isn't in a state of growth).
-The natural data structure for this behaviour is a linked list where 'SnakeCells' are added to one end and removed from the other, as shown in the code below.
+It's similar to the previously discussed classes because `Snake` is also an aggregation of `SnakeCells`.
+The dynamic mechanic is implemented by removing one cell and adding another.
+The natural data structure for this behaviour is a linked list where `SnakeCells` are added to one end and removed from the other, as shown in the code below.

 ```
 abstract class AbstractSnake {